Eskorbuto: Zona Especial Norte and Eskizofrenia (1984–1985)

 In the summer of 1983, they returned to Madrid to record a new demo, with the songs: "E.T.A.", "Escupe A La Bandera", "Maldito País (España)", "Iros A La Mierda".
 Suddenly, an event shook Eskorbuto's destiny: they got arrested, the police listened to the demo and went on to accuse the band of insulting the state and its security forces.
 They got the emergency anti-terrorist law imposed on them, and held incommunicado for 36 hours.
 The attorney the band chose to defend them was Cristina Almeida; they received many calls of support, but none from the Basque Country.

 While they were detained in Bilbao they collected signatures of support from all sides.
 Eskorbuto felt forgotten by the Pro-Amnesty Committees when their managers were arrested in Madrid for songs such as "E.T.A." y "Maldito País (España)".

-They wrote 3 more songs: "Ratas En Biskaia", "Soldados", "Dios, Patria Y Rey", recorded their first EP Zona Norte Especial, shared with the band RIP and released by the publisher Spansuls Records in 1984.
+They wrote 3 more songs: "Ratas En Bizkaia", "Soldados", "Dios, Patria Y Rey", recorded their first EP Zona Especial Norte, shared with the band RIP and released by the publisher Spansuls Records in 1984.
 Due to poor distribution, the EP was discontinued quickly.
 This EP caused them many problems.
 Due to the song "A La Mierda El País Vasco", they were accused of being traitors, and earned them bad reputation in Basque nationalist and cultural circles.

 In 1985, they released their first LP called Eskizofrenia, a début of new punk energy, released by the Madrid label Twins.
 The disc numbered 18 tracks composed between 1980 and 1984.
 Unfortunately the Twins label did little for it to succeed, and soon disappeared until 1987 when it was reissued by Discos Suicidas with a different cover.
 In the same year they staged a concert in Hernani, sharing the bill with La Polla Records and Cicatriz, who performed in the political campaign Martxa eta Borroka.

 At that time Jose Mari Blasco coined the term Rock Radical Vasco and established the Soñua label, which began recording La Polla Records, Hertzainak y Barricada.
 Soñua offered Eskorbuto to form a part of Basque radical rock, something that would have opened all the doors in the Basque Country, and forgotten old moves but they refused.
 As they pointed, "rock has no country, not even the Basque."

 They then became cursed, they were censured in some stations and newspapers, and people became increasingly reluctant to hire them to play in the Basque Country, his exact words: "We play more in the rest of Spain than in Euskadi", but they were never anti-Basques, they preferred to play on their land instead of having to travel to faraway concerts.
 As Iosu said, "we never play A La Mierda El País Vasco in Spain, there we prefer to play Maldito País España".